 Sandy Springs is home to over 150 dining options to match the mood of your weekend no matter the meal and cuisine you crave.
-For breakfast and brunch options, Apron + Ladle, Southern Bistro, and Flying Biscuit each offer a variety of old-fashioned favorites as well as new takes on breakfast classics.
+For breakfast and brunch options, Sandy Springs Diner, Southern Bistro, and Flying Biscuit each offer a variety of old-fashioned favorites as well as new takes on breakfast classics.
 You can easily fold lunch into your weekend plans, whether that means grabbing a bite and beer near the river at Pontoon Brewing and its rotating mix of food trucks or at Flower Child at City Springs for flavorful vegan and vegetarian options.
 For dinner, level up at gamer bar and restaurant Battle & Brew to add some extra entertainment to your meal.
 If you’re looking for something more upscale, try Ray’s on the River for a romantic dinner for two or il Giallo Osteria & Bar if you’re craving Italian.
 Food Network thinks their pasta is deliziosa, and you will too!

 2. Outdoor Adventures in the Parks

 Sandy Springs is teeming with outdoor activities for hikers, nature lovers, fishing enthusiasts, and more.
 With 950 acres of parks, water, and recreational areas spread out across the city, you will never run out of places to explore.
 Sandy Springs offers many walking, running, and hiking options, with trails at parks like John Ripley Forbes Big Tree Forest Preserve.
 For art lovers and families, the playable sculptures at Abernathy Greenway Park are a must.